 Our specialist dispute resolution solicitors can provide you with sound advice, quality service, and a speed of response you would normally expect from a City-based firm, yet with the advantage of dealing with personable lawyers at a convenient location in Orpington, close to the M25.

-Whether you are owed a debt, you and a neighbour are embroiled in a boundary dispute, or you want to claim defamation, we can provide practical advice on your options and rigorous representation throughout the process, giving you the best possible chance of achieving a positive outcome.
+Whether you are owed a debt or you and a neighbour are embroiled in a boundary dispute, we can provide practical advice on your options and rigorous representation throughout the process, giving you the best possible chance of achieving a positive outcome.

 We embrace the benefits of skilful negotiation over leaping straight into court litigation, which can be time-consuming, expensive, and stressful.
 We can advise you about methods of Alternative Dispute Resolution, such as mediation, which could help you settle the matter out of court wherever possible.

 Where litigation is unavoidable, we can guide you through each stage of the civil justice process, providing clear, understandable advice over misleading legal jargon.
 We also have good relations with a number of specialist barristers’ chambers to provide you with robust representation in court.